 OUR WORK IN THE PHILIPPINES

-Despite its classification as a middle income country, the Philippines has about 17 million people living below the poverty line.
+Despite its classification as a middle-income country, one-fifth of the population still live below the national poverty line.
 The country also has persistently high levels of inequality, and in regions such as Mindanao armed conflict threatens stability and development.

-It’s also extremely vulnerable to natural disasters – such as Typhoon Haiyan – which devastated the Philippines with high speed winds and a tsumani-like storm surge on 8 November 2013.
+It’s also extremely vulnerable to natural disasters – such as Typhoon Haiyan – which devastated the Philippines with high speed winds and a tsunami-like storm surge on 8 November 2013.

-Oxfam’s programs in the Philippines focus primarily on addressing economic inequality, promoting sustainable peace, and reducing disaster risk and preparing for disaster response.
+Oxfam Australia’s programs in the Philippines focus primarily on addressing economic inequality and promoting sustainable peace.

 Key areas of work